 to compress your archive to a smaller size, making it quicker to

-use IU's Slashtmp service to share that file with someone such as your
+can use IU's Slashtmp service to share that file with someone such

 For more, see:

 This is document alcr in the Knowledge Base.